Ryvenay/AFP2/doc/functional_specification.md

 - Safari
 - Other Web Browser

-## Privacy and Cookie Policy

-**Obligation to EU privacy laws, it is our responsibility to inform users about how we handle their personal data.
-For this reason we will provide a Privacy Policy and a Cookie Policy for users to read.
-In the functional specification it will be explained in details.**

 ## Development Technology, Programming Language, and Web Server Software
 Web application requires the use of the following (or higher) technologies: